25 cool things about bugs!

 “My favourite bug is the Hornet.”
 Chris tells us.
 “They’re fantastic insect predators.
 Watch them hunting, they are like aerial tigers.
 Equally they are very beautiful with their patterning and colouring.”

-“It’s really important for kids to explore the bug life in their garden because it’s been proven that being connected to nature makes you happier,” Chris tells us.
+“It’s really important for kids to explore the bug life in their garden because it’s been proven that being connected to nature makes you happier.”

-Shockingly, new research from intu shopping centres found that one in six kids have not seen a bug in six months!
+Shockingly, new research from intu Shopping Centres found that one in six kids hasn’t seen a bug in six months!